even4void/aliquote/content/post/50-years-data-science.md

 1. Donoho, D. (2017).
 [50 years of data science](https://www.tandfonline.com/doi/abs/10.1080/10618600.2017.1384734). *Journal of Computational and Graphical Statistics*, 26(4), 745–766.

-    I am a bit late at reviewing this article, and it has been largely debated on Twitter in the past months.
-However, I feel like it is interesting to discuss this article first as it brings some context and appetizer for understanding Kaplan's plan.
+    I have been a bit late at reading this article, and it has been largely debated on Twitter over the past months.
+However, I feel like it is an interesting read for anyone interested in statistics and to large extent data science.
+Moreover, I think it brings some context and appetizer for understanding Kaplan's plan.

     I like the fact that Donoho references former publications by John Tukey, who is often forgotten from beyond exploratory data analysis, but I was surprised to learn that the term "data science" was originally coined by William S. Cleveland no later than 2001 and by Jeff Wu in 1997.
 According to Jeff Wu in his 1997 [presentation on Data Science](http://www.isye.gatech.edu/∼jeffwu/Presentations/datascience.pdf) (PDF), statistical education should be more thoughly balanced between theoretical and applied statistics and other scientific fields, with a particular emphasis on large data (it is not yet called the big data era), bayesian priors, and computational algorithms.
 That all sounds good to me, but see how the second article below emphasizes those latter points.